 Too much impact from abrupt closing of automatic doors may cause an individual to fall.
-Depending on how heavy the fall is, a person may obtain mild bruises on the lower part of the back and worse, may get fractured spinal cord and dislocated discs.
+Depending on how heavy the fall is, a person may obtain mild bruises on the lower part of the back and worse, may get a fractured spinal cord and dislocated discs.

-One fourth of the reported cases of spinal cord injuries are caused by falls.
+One-fourth of the reported cases of spinal cord injuries are caused by falls.
 A significant percentage of these falls happen because of being hit by automatic doors.

-Also, direct blow to the back and the top part of the head can be reasons for back pains and injuries.
+Also, a direct blow to the back and the top part of the head can be reasons for back pains and injuries.

 Parts of the face are also vulnerable to damages due to dysfunctional automatic doors.
 These power operated doors may hit on a person’s nose forcefully.
 Such powerful impact on a fragile body part like the nose may rupture its tissues.
-If bleeding, bruises, swelling, and difficulty breathing happen after the impact, the likelihood of a nose fracture is high.
+If bleeding, bruises, swelling, and difficulty breathing happens after the impact, the likelihood of a nose fracture is high.